Welcome to Community Living!

 - Rice Cookers

-- Coffee maker with external hearing element
+- Coffee maker with external heating element

 - Convection Ovens